In the RAF

 The skills and experience you gain throughout your career as a Weapon Systems Operator could equip you for a number of civilian jobs, including: crewman on a civilian helicopter; air cargo specialist; air surveillance specialist; translator or interpreter, as well as a host of management roles.

-You will need a minimum of 5 GCSEs (or acceptable equivalents) at a minimum of grade C, including English Language and Mathematics or 5 Scottish National Equivalent (SNE) grades at a minimum of grade 5, including English Language and Mathematics.
+You will need a minimum of 5 GCSEs (or acceptable equivalents) at a minimum of Grade C, including English Language and Mathematics or 5 Scottish Certificate of Education (SCE) Standard Grades at a minimum of Grade 2, including English Language and Mathematics or 5 Scottish National Equivalent (SNE) grades at Grade 5, including English Language and Mathematics.

 |To join the RAF you will also need to meet fitness, health, nationality, residency, and other criteria.|